XeroOl/notitg-mirin/docs/splines.md

 Taro made a version of the hold renderer that plays much nicer with splines.
 To use, activate the mod `spiralholds` (at 100%).

-* If you activate 50% `flip` and 50% `reverse`, you can have much more direct control of the motion path of arrows using splines, since .
+* If you activate 50% `flip` and 50% `reverse`, you can have much more direct control of the motion path of arrows using splines.

 * Splines have multiple different "join" types.
 To change the join type, use `spline..axis..type`, where `axis` is one of the aforementioned axes.